iay/shibboleth-idp-docker/README.md

 the installer mechanisms used to do this were not part of the supported API.

 In the current iteration, the Jetty configuration has been moved inside the container image.
-As part of the build, the `jetty-base` directory in this repository is copied to `/opt/jetty-base` in the image.
+As part of the build, the `jetty-base-9.3` directory in this repository is copied to `/opt/jetty-base` in the image.
 This is still _derived_ from the same source, but no longer depends on undocumened features of the Shibboleth installer, and comes pre-customised for the container environment.
 Additionally, it lives outside the `/opt/shibboleth-idp` directory, which gives a cleaner